Once properly stated, a problem can be formulated as an objective function

 [Arr2022] compares quantum and classical approaches to motion segmentation.

-[Bir2021] discusses a quantum algorithm for solving a synchronization problem,
+[Bir2021] discusses a quantum algorithm for solving a synchronization

-specifically permutation synchronization, a non-convex optimization problem in
+problem, specifically permutation synchronization, a non-convex optimization

-discrete variables.
+problem in discrete variables.

 [Gol2019] derive an algorithm for correspondence problems on point sets.

-[Li2020] translates detection scores from bounding boxes and overlap ratio between
+[Li2020] translates detection scores from bounding boxes and overlap ratio

-[Ngu2019] demonstrates good prediction performance of a regression algorithm
+[Ngu2019] demonstrates good prediction performance of a regression

 A satisfiability (SAT) filter is a small data structure that enables fast